 Pool Games- Ideas and Why and How To Have Kids Make Up Their Own Pool Games

 Learning creativity.
 “Mom, we’re bored, we need something to do.”
 Of course, I could step in and give them suggestions, but that’s like the old story about giving someone a fish – it’s better to teach them to fish.
 They don’t learn as much when someone else tells them everything they need to do.
-I’ve found some wonderful pool games at sites like Babble, or this great set of pool games.
+I’ve found some wonderful pool games at sites like Babble.
 So I may give them a brief sketch of an idea to start from, such as “what if one person is a shark, and he tries to catch the others?”
 There are lots of games and swimming activities you can describe for the kids:

 Dolphin – basically the kids hold their breath and see who can swim underwater the longest.